 A plea of nolo contendere means that you do not contest the State’s charge against you.
-You will almost certainly be found guilt, unless you are eligible and successfully complete a driving safety course and/or court ordered probation.
+You will almost certainly be found guilty unless you are eligible and successfully complete a driving safety course and/or court-ordered probation.
 Also, a plea of nolo contendere cannot be used against you in a subsequent civil suit for damages.

 Plea of Not Guilty